shreytheshreyas/tp/docs/UserGuide.md

 * The `PROJECT_INDEX` must be a positive integer.
 * The project must exist before it can be marked as done.
-* The user must be in Home View before marking a project as done.
+* You must be in HomeView before marking a project as done.

 Example of usage: